CountCristo/Cristotheme/README.md

 5- Download this repository "code > download zip"

-6- Copy the contense of the Patches file from the repository code into your Patches file (the one that should already exist after step 4)
+6- Copy the contents of the Patches file from the repository code into your Patches file (the one that should already exist after step 4)

 7- Run the game by running the "AuroraPatch" EXE file - not the normal "Aurora" EXE